neelsoumya/butterfly_detector/README.md

 This repository has tutorials, scripts and notes for and from a deep learning and machine learning course.

-These notes can be used to teach machine learning to a general audience and working professionals.
+These notes can be used to teach machine learning to a general audience and/or working professionals.

 * Material